-The Heritage Committee meets the 1st Wednesday of the month at Mission Viejo City Hall in the Saddleback Room, 200 Civic Center Drive, at 6:00 p.m. or as posted.
+The Heritage Committee meets the 1st Wednesday of the month at Mission Viejo Library in the Heritage Room, 100 Civic Center Drive, at 6:00 p.m. or as posted.
 Meeting agendas and minutes can be viewed by clicking here.

 The Heritage Committee seeks new members who are interested in serving the City of Mission Viejo and learning about and preserving its rich history.
-For further information, please call (949) 470-8488.
-If interested, please complete the Heritage Committee Application and send via fax, mail, or drop it off at:
+For further information, please call (949) 830-7100 ext 5110.
+If interested, please complete the Heritage Committee Application and send via mail, or drop it off at:

 Contact Us with Your Local History Questions

 Have a question about the history of Mission Viejo, or need help with some research?
-Contact us via email at firstname.lastname@example.org or give us a call at (949) 830-7100, extension 5110.
+Contact us via email at firstname.lastname@example.org or give us a call at (949) 830-7100 ext 5110.

 Oral History Interviews and Transcripts

 Mission Viejo Library staff and the Mission Viejo Heritage Committee have completed a year-long grant project capturing oral history interviews from key members of the Mission Viejo Company.
 These interviews describe the unique history of Mission Viejo and provide an inside look at what it took to build one of the first planned communities in the nation.
 Please visit our Local History page to view the archived oral history transcripts.

 Images from The Early Days of Mission Viejo